 - Keep the campus safe and free of perpetrators

-- Have a more accurate number of crimes which are occurring at Cal Poly every year
+- Have a more accurate number of crimes that are occurring at Cal Poly every year

 - It is an anonymous reporting system for the university

-- You can find these forms in the Safer Office and UPD
+- You can find these forms at the Cal Poly Police Department

 - Must be filled out within 24 hours of reported sexual assault